-Her research and teaching focus on international human rights law, technology (including Big Data and Artificial Intelligence), digital law, data protection and privacy, and international migration and refugee law.
-Her recent publications examine the impact of artificial intelligence for humanitarian action, the opportunities and challenges presented by digital identity and Covid-19 certificates for the protection of human rights, and the implications of Big Data for international migration and human rights law.
+Her research and teaching focus on international human rights law, technology, digital law, data protection and privacy, and international migration and refugee law.
+Her recent publications examine the impact of artificial intelligence for humanitarian action, the opportunities and challenges presented by digital identity and Covid-19 certificates for the protection of human rights, and the implications of big data and artificial intelligence for international migration and human rights law.

-Beduschi A (2020).
-International Migration Management in the Age of Artificial Intelligence”, Migration Studies, 9(3), 576–596, 2021.
+A. Beduschi. “ International Migration Management in the Age of Artificial Intelligence”, Migration Studies, 9(3), 576–596, 2021.
 DOI.

-Beduschi AC (2019).
-Digital Identity: Contemporary Challenges for Data Protection, Privacy and Non-Discrimination Rights.
-Big Data and Society
+A. Beduschi.
+“Digital Identity: Contemporary Challenges for Data Protection, Privacy and Non-Discrimination Rights“, Big Data and Society, 2019.
+Abstract.
+DOI.

-Beduschi AC (2018).
-The Big Data of International Migration: Opportunities and Challenges for States under International Human Rights Law.
-Georgetown Journal of International Law, 49, 981-1017
+A. Beduschi. ”The Big Data of International Migration: Opportunities and Challenges for States under International Human Rights Law“, Georgetown Journal of International Law, 49, 981-1017, 2018.

-Beduschi AC (2018).
-Vulnerability on Trial: Protection of Migrant Children’s Rights in the Jurisprudence of International Human Rights Courts.
-Boston University International Law Journal, 36(1), 55-85
+A. Beduschi. ”Vulnerability on Trial: Protection of Migrant Children’s Rights in the Jurisprudence of International Human Rights Courts“, Boston University International Law Journal, 36(1), 55-85, 2018.
+Abstract.

 Select Conference Appearances

 Harnessing data innovation for migration policy in Europe and Africa, IOM, 29 November 2021.

 ‘Artificial Intelligence and Digital Technologies at the Border: Migration and Human Rights Considerations‘, Artificial Intelligence and Social Justice, B’AI Global Forum at the University of Tokyo, 24 August 2021.